advaoptical/wools/README.md

 ![NodeWrapperUML diagram](https://mgn-s-at-source.advaoptical.com/gitlab/anden/alpakka/raw/wrapperRebuild/NodeWrapperRebuildImplemented.png "NodeWrapperUML diagram")

+For more detail please see the java wool documentation and implementation.

 ## bullet based guide line

 This section gives a bullet based overview of all steps which should be performed to implement and register a new wool as part of the wool project